-Legal Guidance from Our Estate Planning Lawyer in Atlanta
+Legal Guidance from Our Advance Directives Lawyer in Atlanta

-With an advance directive, you can insist upon receiving specific medical treatment or insist that certain medical treatment be withheld, even if you are not consciously able to make verbally state directions at that time.
-If you have a terminal condition or are in a permanent unconscious state, the advance directive is very useful for providing instruction to your medical care provider and your family members.
+With an advance directive, you can insist upon receiving specific medical treatment or insist that certain medical treatment is withheld, even if you are not consciously able to make verbally state directions at that time.
+If you have a terminal condition or are in a permanently unconscious state, the advance directive is very useful for providing instruction to your medical care provider and your family members.

 Creating an ADHC